As of May 25th 2018, the General Data Protection Regulation (GDPR) will become applicable.

 Question 7: Is the obligation of opt-out also applicable to print marketing?

-The specific rules for e-marketing and telephone marketing are focused on in the e-Privacy Regulation, the GDPR regulates general the rules for the use of personal information for direct marketing purposes.
+Answer: The specific rules for e-marketing and telephone marketing are focused on in the e-Privacy Regulation, the GDPR regulates general the rules for the use of personal information for direct marketing purposes.

 The definition direct marketing contains the name addressed print marketing.
 When personal information is processed for this type of direct marketing purposes, a right of objection must be offered at any time or an opt-out against the associated processing of personal information.

 Question 8: To what extent does the GDPR count for offline orders and visits and the processing of personal information in a CRM-system?
-You used to be able to send people a newsletter based on the fact that they are customers, because there was an implied opt-in.

-As indicated in question 7, there are specific rules for sending commercial electronic communication and thus for sending an electronic newsletter.
+Answer: As indicated in question 7, there are specific rules for sending commercial electronic communication and thus for sending an electronic newsletter.

 If these are sent to a so-called ‘current customer’, offering an opt-out when making use of the e-mail address will suffice.
 The opt-out also has to be offered in every subsequent electronic message (so in every sent electronic newsletter).